ZC77/treasure_hunt/readme.md

 By bringing an objective to campus orientation, riddles can prompt students to explore the campus and learn important information in the process.
 Our implementation of riddles in a location-aware context aims to provide students with an app they can use on campus in their own time, with potential for the university to expand later down the road.

+Created using React Native, JavaScript and Leaflet.js (For the map)

 ### Project Members ###
 Bert Downs